 Cost: Some people feel guilty about keeping secrets.
 You may also receive less support from others because they are unaware of your mental illness.

-3. SELECTIVE DISCLOSURE: Disclosing your mental illness to selected individuals, like coworkers or neighbors, but not to everyone.
+3. SELECTIVE DISCLOSURE: Disclosing your mental illness to selected individuals, like professor, significant others or family members, but not to everyone.

 Benefit: You find a small group of people who will understand your experiences and provide support.